Three Cousins, Abbeville, Alabama, 2005

-Two books led me to question why and how two opposing races form community: James Agee and Walker Evans’s Let Us Now Praise Famous Men (1936) and W. E. B. Du Bois’s The Souls of Black Folk (1903).
+Three books led me to question why and how two opposing races form community: James Agee and Walker Evans’s Let Us Now Praise Famous Men (1936) and W. E. B. Du Bois’s The Souls of Black Folk (1903) and Frederick Law Olmsted's A Journey in the Backcountry (1860) .
 This series of images asks us to consider opposing realities for each community, separated by race, and experience.

-Photography gives the opportunity to look closer at this cultural landscape and see beyond the color line.
-The contrasting narratives are from the black community and an absence of acknowledgement from local media and the white community.
-Photography fallows me to see a community I thought I knew through a set of different eyes, both beauty and pain.
-The camera limits any spoken narrative and merely sees reality.
+Photography gave me opportunity to look closer at this cultural landscape and see beyond the color line which I argue still exists.
+The contrasting narratives from the black community and an absence of acknowledgement from local media and the white community fuel conflict.
+Photography allows us to see a community through a set of different eyes, both beauty and pain.

 This collection of images and videos stands as testament to their continued struggle and existence.